-Enhancing Early Intervention Coaching: Moving Beyond Traditional Models
+Enhancing Early Intervention Coaching: Moving Beyond Traditional Methods

 Rather than dismissing the notion of modeling outright, I believe it's essential to enhance our coaching practices with techniques that cater to diverse learning preferences and foster a supportive environment for skill development.
 It's crucial to consider how individuals prefer to learn.
 Some may thrive on detailed explanations, while others benefit more from hands-on guidance and observation.
 Similarly, some may prefer reflective reading and questioning, while others prefer diving straight into practical experiences.
 Understanding these preferences can inform our coaching approach and enhance its effectiveness.